adicatho/spiritools/README.md

 To provide a **trustworthy theological assistant** that:

 - always quotes the original text with precise references
-- automatically connects passages using the millions of existing cross-references
+- automatically connects passages using the proven Ictus Win database
-- can be used in monasteries, missions, seminaries, or at home – even without internet
+- can be used in monasteries, missions, seminaries, or at home – even without Internet

 This is **not** just another “Catholic ChatGPT”.
-It is the **faithful digital continuation** of Ictus Win, at the service of the intelligence of faith.
+It is the **faithful digital continuation** of Ictus Win and Biblia Clerus, at the service of the intelligence of faith.

 ## Current Status (December 2025)